symeneses/MLS-C01/3_modelling/SageMakerAlgorithms.md

 ### Modes

 - **File**: training data is downloaded to an encrypted Amazon Elastic Block Store (EBS)
 - **Pipe**: use streamed data to the training instances, saving disk space and speeding up the jobs.
-Only supported with RecordIO formatted input data
+Only supported with RecordIO formatted input data for some algorithms

 ### Training